 Underserved: People lacking access to arts programs, services, or resources due to isolated geographic location, low income, age, race/ethnicity, cultural differences, disability or other circumstances.

+Advisory Panels discuss and score grant applications in a public meeting.
 Applicants are welcome and encouraged to attend panels.
-Applicants who cannot attend a panel can request written feedback or listen to panel audio at http://www.in.gov/arts/2675.htm.
+Applicants who cannot attend the panel review meeting can request written feedback or listen to panel audio.

 Applicants must send a formal letter to the IAC Executive Director stating the reason for reconsideration, based on one or more of the three points above, and evidence of the grounds for the appeal.
 The letter must be received in the IAC office within 30 days of notification of the IAC grant award in question.
 If deemed viable, an appeals committee, appointed by the IAC Chair, will review all requests for appeal and make recommendations to the full Commission at its next business meeting.
 All decisions of the Commission are final and may not be appealed further.